 Some homeowners choose to redraw for expenses like:

 Keep in mind you can only withdraw the extra repayments you’ve made on your loan - not the minimum regular repayments.

-Funds in a redraw facility are generally less accessible compared with funds in an offset account.
-The funds may not be available for same-day withdrawal and you may be limited to a certain number of withdrawals per year.
+Funds in a redraw facility are generally less accessible compared with funds in an offset sub-account.
+The funds may not be available for same-day withdrawal and you may be limited to a certain number of withdrawals per month.

 At loans.com.au, you get the flexibility of accessing your redraw facility 24/7 by using our Smart Money app and an unlimited number of withdrawals with your redraw facility.

-An offset account is similar to an everyday bank account except that it’s linked to your home loan.
-Offset accounts work by offsetting the money in the account against the balance of the home loan principal, so you only pay interest on the difference.
+A 100% offset sub-account is similar to an everyday bank account except that it’s linked to your home loan.
+Offset sub-accounts work by offsetting the money in the account against the balance of the home loan principal, so you only pay interest on the difference.